sfigg/commercialization-public/docset/customize/mdm/personalization-csp.md

 This CSP was added in Windows 10, version 1703.

-The following diagram shows the BitLocker configuration service provider in tree format.
+The following diagram shows the Personalization configuration service provider in tree format.

 ![personalization csp](images/provisioning-csp-personalization.png)